n-nizar/dbt-modern-analytics/README.md

 The fact table will store transactional data and metrics for analysis.
 It will include the following fields:
 - FactSales
-  - SalesKey
+  - SalesID
-  - ProductKey
+  - ProductSK
   - OrderDate
-  - CustomerKey
+  - CustomerSK
-  - CampaignKey
+  - CampaignSK
-  - ManufacturerKey
+  - ManufacturerSK
   - Units
   - UpdatedTS